Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or

 \subsubsection{Air Time Cost.}

-Considering various contact points over the horizon, there could be multiple contact modes to track a specific reference configuration.
-Thus, a quadruped could reach its target position using fewer than four legs, such as walking with only three legs.
+Considering various contact points, there could be multiple contact modes to track a reference configuration, allowing a quadruped to reach its target position using fewer than four legs, such as walking with only three legs.
 Specific gaits, such as trotting, often require fine-tuning of weights to balance body motion, joint motion, and control input~\citep{TO-w-contact}.
-In our work, we introduce an air time cost that penalizes prolonged swing leg time during walking.
-This approach encourages the use of all four legs without requiring highly fine-tuned parameters for specific gaits:
+In our work, we introduce an air time cost that penalizes prolonged swing leg time during walking, without the need for highly fine-tuned parameters for specific gaits:

-where ${c_a}[k,i]$ denotes the scalar weight of the air time cost for the $k$ th contact point at time step $i$.
+where ${c_a}[k,i]$ denotes the scalar weight of the air time cost for the $k$-th contact point at time step $i$.
 All \( {c_a}[k,i] \) values are initialized to 0, and are activated as a positive weight \( c_a \) only when swing leg time surpasses threshold \( i_t = 12 \) (\( 0.3~\text{sec} \)).
-Here, the constant \( c_a \) is set to \( 2 \times 10^3 \).
-Before solving the MPC problem at each time step, we check on the initial trajectory to identify which leg has excessive swing time over the entire horizon.
-For the identified leg, \( {c_a}[k,i] \) is set to positive weight \( c_a \) for time steps \( i_t \) to \( i_t+3 \), penalizing foot lift with the term \( \phi_{k,i}^2 \).
-Once activated, this weight persists and propagates in subsequent MPC problems until it reaches the end of the horizon (time step \( 0 \)).
+From the initialized trajectory, we identify legs with excessive swing time over the entire horizon.
+For those legs, \( {c_a}[k,i] \) is set to \( c_a \) for time steps \( i_t \) to \( i_t+3 \) (during four time steps), penalizing foot lift with \( \phi_{k,i}^2 \).
+Once activated, this weight propagates in subsequent MPC problems until it reaches the beginning of the horizon (time step \( 0 \)).